-Parked vehicles or road construction near the patrols' crossing so the patrol cannot see the traffic.
+If parked vehicles or road construction obstruct the crossing so the patrol cannot see the traffic:

-- Work with the patrol on the other side. - Walk, holding out arms until you are at the end of the obstruction.
+- Work with the patrol on the other side - Walk, holding out arms until you are at the end of the obstruction.
 Check for traffic.
-If clear, step out and cross the children.
+If clear, step out and cross the children

-Parked vehicles, puddle or construction right in front of your crossing.
+If there are parked vehicles or puddles, or there is construction, right in front of your crossing:

-- Move down the street away from the corner (three of four metres). - If in pairs, the patrol opposite the obstruction will look for traffic.
-When clear, signal.
-Arms extended, proceed to the edge of the obstruction, check and wait until all children have crossed.
-Close the crossing. - Work together. - Unusual circumstances sometimes require patrols to make the safest possible alternate decision.
+- Move down the street away from the corner (three of four metres) - If in pairs, the patrol opposite the obstruction will look for traffic; when clear, signal; arms extended, proceed to the edge of the obstruction, check and wait until all children have crossed; close the crossing - Work together - Unusual circumstances sometimes require patrols to make the safest possible alternate decision